Classic DP: Game Theory

 # Explanation: As the first player, when facing piles[i...j], I have two choices:

-# Either I choose the leftmost pile piles[i], making the situation piles[i+1...j],
+# Either I choose the leftmost pile piles[i], changing the situation to piles[i+1...j],

-# Or I choose the rightmost pile piles[j], making the situation piles[i...j-1]
+# Or I choose the rightmost pile piles[j], changing the situation to piles[i...j-1],

 dp[i][j].sec = dp[i+1][j].fir